 FRAUD RESOURCE CENTER

 It’s easy to understand why crooks love to dial you up.
-The FTC reports that the median loss from a phone scam in 2017 was $720, 68 percent higher than the median loss across all fraud types.
+The FTC reports that the median loss from a phone scam in 2018 was $840, more than double the median loss across all fraud types.
 And new technology is making this illicit work easier.
 With auto dialers, shady operators can blast out robocalls by the millions for just a few dollars a day.
 Readily available spoofing tools can trick your caller ID into displaying a genuine government or corporate number, or one that appears to be local, to increase the chances that you’ll answer.

 Whether live or automated, scam callers often pose as representatives of government agencies or familiar tech, travel, retail or financial companies, supposedly calling with important information.
 It might be good news.
 (You’re eligible for a big cash prize!
 You’ve been preselected for this great vacation deal!)
 It might be bad.
 (You owe back taxes.
 There’s a problem with your credit card account.
 Your computer is infected with that virus you’ve been hearing about.)
 Whatever the issue, it can be resolved if you’ll just, say, provide your Social Security number or make an immediate payment.

 Phone fraudsters might also impersonate charity fundraisers or even your grandchildren, playing on your generosity or family bonds to get you to fork over money.
 And, like the rest of us, they are rapidly going mobile.
 According to a data analysis by telecommunications security firm First Orion, more than 44 percent of mobile calls will be fraudulent in 2019, compared with just 3.7 percent in 2017.
 First Orion calls it a brewing “epidemic” of scam calls, but you can take steps to inoculate yourself.